virajapalleti/virajapalleti-langgraph-MAT496/README.md

   [DynamicBreakpoints.ipynb](module03/DynamicBreakpoints.ipynb)

 _Lesson05: Time Travel_
+(It's called time travel because you can go back into any point of executon and change/review it)
 Each node execution creates a checkpoint with a unique ID and Checkpoints store the complete state at that point.
 Replaying = Observe the flow from a past checkpoint without re-executing (Just view what happened from that point forward)
 Forking = Re-run from a checkpoint with different input (Make edits to the state and execute from that point onwards)